-Student attendance to courses in the Physician Assistant Studies program is mandatory, and only pre-approved absences will be considered.
+Student class attendance in the Physician Assistant Studies program is mandatory, and only preapproved absences will be considered.
 Penalties for an unexcused absence will be a ZERO on any missed assignments or examination and a 2% reduction in the overall point total for the student at the end of the term for any missed classes that are determined to be unexcused.
 No exceptions to this will be made.
 If a student unexpectedly misses an examination or class and it is determined to be an excused absence, they will be allowed to take a revised examination.